 where $\alpha:=\varepsilon^\prime/\epsilon - 1$ is the anharmonicity of the AA spectrum.
 In this regime the two competing contributions to $\Omega_s(t)$ Eq.(\ref{eq:stokes-stray-lambda}) are both $\propto g^2$, thus the condition Eq.(\ref{eq:selective}) can be severe, and indeed {\em it is not met by any available design of superconducting AA}.
-In fact in architectures based on the \enquote{flux} qubit~\cite{ka:210-niemczyck-natphys-ultrastrong,ka:210-diazmooji-prl-blochsiegert,ka:217-forndiazlupascu-natphys-usctunableflux,ka:217-yoshiarasemba-natphys-dscflux}, while exhibiting the largest figures of USC so far, selectivity is lost because the stray coupling is too strong, $\eta \gg 1$.
-A smaller $\eta \approx 1/\sqrt{2}$ is found in architectures based on the transmon~\cite{ka:217-bosmansteele-multimodeusc}, exhibiting the smallest decoherence rates~\cite{ka:212-rigettisteffen-prb-trasmonshapphire,kr:214-paladino-rmp}.
-However long coherence times require small anharmonicity, $|\alpha| \lesssim 0.1$, and again selectivity is lost.
-Fig.~\ref{fig:lambda-failure} shows that it is not possible to select the USC channel even with much more favorable figures than those of state-of the art devices.
+In fact in architectures based on the \enquote{flux} qubit exhibiting the largest figures of USC~\cite{ka:210-niemczyck-natphys-ultrastrong,ka:210-diazmooji-prl-blochsiegert,ka:217-forndiazlupascu-natphys-usctunableflux,ka:217-yoshiarasemba-natphys-dscflux}, selectivity is lost because the stray coupling is too strong, $\eta \gg 1$.
+The transmon desing~\cite{ka:217-bosmansteele-multimodeusc}, exhibiting the smallest decoherence rates~\cite{ka:212-rigettisteffen-prb-trasmonshapphire,kr:214-paladino-rmp}, offers smaller $\eta \approx 1/\sqrt{2}$, but long coherence times require small anharmonicity, $|\alpha| \lesssim 0.1$, and again selectivity is lost.
+Fig.~\ref{fig:lambda-failure} shows that it is not possible to select the USC channel even with parameters much more favorable than those of state-of the art devices.
 We remark that for the same reason all previous proposals of dynamical detection~\cite{ka:213-stassisavasta-prl-USCSEP,ka:214-huanglaw-pra-uscraman} are ruled out, i.e. present day hardware does not allow to detect unambiguously USC in the $\Lambda$ scheme.